 Peak Hill is located on the Newell Highway, 48km north of Parkes.
 The Gold Mine Experience is only 200m to the east of the town.
-If you are heading north, the turn-off in Peak Hill is to the right) in Peak Hill is well signposted.
+If you are heading north, the turn-off in Peak Hill is to the right in Peak Hill.
+It is well signposted.

 Length: Gold Mine Discovery Trail is 1.3km; Peak Hill Bush Walk Trail is 1.8km.

 Time: About 30 minutes for the Gold Mine Discovery and 45 minutes for the Bush Walk Trail, but give yourself extra time to fully experience this engaging site.

 Type of path: Gravel, plus a section of boardwalk.
 It is a bush walk, so wear appropriate shoes.

 Gradient: The Gold Mine Discovery walk is steep in places, so is rated more difficult.

 Nearest public toilets: Located near the entrance.